Shamima Shaikh

-Shamima Shaikh (14 September 1960 – 8 January 1998) was South Africa's best known Muslim women's rights activist, notable Islamic feminist and journalist.
+Shamima Shaikh (14 September 1960 – 8 January 1998) was a South African Muslim women's rights activist, notable Islamic feminist, and journalist.

 Biography

-She was born in Louis Trichardt (today South Africa's Limpopo Province) just north of the Tropic of Capricorn.
+She was born in Louis Trichardt, Transvaal (today South Africa's Limpopo Province).
 She was the second of six children born to Salahuddin and Mariam Shaikh.
 Her first school years were in Louis Trichardt, until the family moved to Pietersburg, just over 100 km South.

 After completing school in 1978, Shaikh studied at the University of Durban-Westville, which was reserved, under South Africa's apartheid laws, for students of Indian descent.
 In 1984 she completed her Bachelor of Arts Degree, majoring in Arabic and Psychology.
 These were politically charged years at university, and she got involved in the Azanian People's Organisation (AZAPO) for the next two years.

 In 1985 Shaikh was elected to the executive committee of the Islamic Society of UD-W. On 4 September 1985, she was arrested for distributing pamphlets that called for a consumer boycott of white-owned businesses in Durban.
 The boycott had been called by the Federation of South African Trade Unions (Fosatu), the largest trade union federation in the country and supported by the Muslim Students Association of South Africa (MSA), which had organised this particular pamphlet blitz.
 Shaikh spent the next few hours locked up at Durban's CR Swart Police Station (now Durban Central Police Station) with the president of the MSA, Na'eem Jeenah..
 This was their first meeting and they would marry 2 years later.

 After completing her degree in 1985, Shaikh taught at the Taxila Primary and Secondary school in her hometown of Pietersburg (now called Polokwane).
 She married Jeenah on 20 December 1987 and moved to Johannesburg.
 She gave birth to Minhaj in September 1988 and to Shir'a in 1990.